Here, we’ll look at a few proxies vs VPN key differences. Everyone wants to browse the Internet without putting their privacy at risk.

 First and foremost, a proxy server provides an application-level of security.
 This means that only specific applications that you configure to use a proxy will appear as connecting to the Internet from a different location.

-By comparison, VPN services like Shielded VPN route all traffic to and from your device through different servers.
+By comparison, VPN services route all traffic to and from your device through different servers.
 This ensures total privacy, regardless of what applications on your device connect to the Internet.

 Other Proxy Vs VPN Key Differences